 Workers use their ears every day, consciously or unconsciously, to assess machine conditions.
-Traditional acoustic sensors have been used for long for that purpose but are limited by the background sounds that are present in usual industrial environments.
+Traditional acoustic sensors have long been used for that purpose but are limited by the background sounds present in typical industrial environments.
 Phased-array sensors developed by Distran overcome this limitation by spatially filtering the sounds.
 It becomes possible to locate defects, such as leaks or discharges, while being at a safe distance.

 years of scientific research

 Back in 2011, two engineers, Joël Busset and Florian Perrodin, developed a camera at ETH Zurich, the world’s 4th best university for engineering and technology (Top Universities, 2020), that was able to locate sounds, in order to help locate and save people trapped in debris after disaster.

 The acoustic camera was able to produce high-definition images in real-time, a breakthrough for real-world applications.
 With the support of the Autonomous System Lab, the two founders were able to convince the jury of the ETH Pioneer Fellowship to give them the initial funds necessary to develop the first product and find commercial partners.